codingwithcesur/codingwithcesur/README.md

 ** `Web Developer, MERN STACK` **

-I'm a very hard working web developer that focuses on learning something everyday.
-My main quality is learning things very quickly, so I try to educate myself on the practices that people use in modern coding.
-Adapting to new technologies is always my main concern as I'm a MERN stack(for now).
+I'm a hard working web developer and I focus on grinding while helping others.
+I try to educate myself on the practices that people use in modern coding.
+Adapting to new technologies is always my main concern.
+I'm currently a MERN stack(for now).

 ## 💻 Languages and Tools
  <p>